Poetry became my passion after I fell in love with Walter de la Mare's "Silver" in Mrs. Edna Pickett's sophomore English class circa 1962.

 One wonders which poets such future poets admire.
-But the sad fact is that many would-be poet likely do not admire any poets, because they have never actually read and studied any poets.
+But the sad fact is that many would-be poets likely do not admire any poets, because they have never actually read and studied any poets or poems.

-If you are a beginning poet, you might do well to consider the following oath, which I have recreated, based on the Hippocratic Oath to which physicians swear at the beginning of their careers.
+If you are a beginning poet, or a mid-level beginner, (even seasoned, published poets could benefit from this oath), you might do well to consider the following oath, which I have refashioned, based on the Hippocratic Oath to which physicians swear at the beginning of their careers.

 3. I will respect readers and ever be aware that not all readers are as well-versed in literary matters as I am.
 I will not take advantage of their ignorance by writing nonsense and then pretending it is the reader’s fault for not understanding my disingenuousness.
 Regardless of the level of fame and fortune I reach, I will remain humble and grateful, not arrogant nor condescending.